January 2nd, 2021 · 32 min read

 Make 2021 the year that you took a risk, you learned a highly in demand skill, you were terrified, you had new experiences, and you received new opportunities.
 Good luck!

 I created an online course: The Complete Web Developer in 2021 where I walk you through the entire steps I mentioned above if you want everything in one place, extra help with your questions, or you want to support my work.
 We also have a private community of thousands of developers going through the course and helping each other out every day.
 It’s over 200 HD videos and 35+ hours of content.
 It took an insane number of hours to make.
 But I’m really proud of how everything turned out.
-I strongly believe it is better than any bootcamp material out there or any other course online.
+I strongly believe it is better than any coding bootcamp material or any other online course out there.

 Go to Part 2 of this article: Don’t Be A Junior Developer